Move or Reinstall UnitySync2019-11-20 11:05:08

 Request a new license key: Licensing rules apply when you are moving an installation of UnitySync to another server.
 You will need to request a replacement license key.
 Please see Requesting a Permanent License key for detailed instructions to obtain a new key.

-Test: Before running a sync on this new install, we recommend you run each connection using Discovery and Simulation (NOT Synchronization).
-Review the SIM log for any unexpected Add/Mod/Delete.
+Test: Before running a sync on this new install, we recommend you test using Simulation.
+Review the SIM log for any unexpected Add/Mod/Delete actions.

 IMPORTANT NOTE: It is not uncommon for a version upgrade to trigger mods to all objects, so don’t be too concerned if that is what you see.
 If you have any questions about your Simulation results, contact Technical Support.